Our Lembongan Island 🏝️🏠 Guesthouse Saga

 Lembongan Island Guesthouses - Sukanusa Luxury Huts

-Lembongan Guesthouses – Sukanusa Luxury Huts
+Sukanusa Luxury Huts

-Located not far from Scooby Doo beach on the main central stretch, Sukanusa’s Balinese-style 2-level huts are quite attractive in the photos.
-However, with the bathroom located outside and down some steep stairs they’re not very practical to use.
+However, with the bathroom located outside and down a set of stairs so steep you practically needed mountaineering gear, it’s not very practical to use.
 Especially not during the night when you really don’t want to put on clothes and struggle downstairs just to use the loo.

 In fact the downstairs ‘relaxing’ area is a waste of space.
 It was dark and uninviting, with just a dirty mattress to sit on.